 There wasn’t anything overly notable about these meals, but the girls were pleased and were proud to receive “clean plate club” stickers from Tara.
 (Mike and I also received these stickers!).

-Mike was in turmoil as he really wanted to try “Aunt Liz’s Fried Chicken,” but we were eating at Olivia’s at Old Key West that evening, and he was planning to order the fried chicken there too.
-To avoid fried chicken overload, he selected “Mom’s Old-Fashioned Pot Roast.”
+Mike’s first time eating here he ordered “Mom’s Old-Fashioned Pot Roast.”
 The pot roast was served with mashed potatoes with brown gravy.
 He declared it pot roast perfection.
 The meat was fork-tender and well-seasoned.
 The gravy was rich without being overly salty, and the potatoes were the perfect accompaniment.
 He selected it on Tara’s recommendation, and she definitely did not steer him wrong.

 I ordered off the gluten friendly allergy menu, so I selected “Cousin Megan’s Traditional Meatloaf.”
 I was delighted to have this choice, as most meatloaf dishes are not gluten free.
 The meatloaf was topped with a tomato glaze that was similar to ketchup but was lighter.
 It was delicious, but as I enjoy a lot of ketchup with my meatloaf, I did add some ketchup.
 The meatloaf itself had a lot of flavor and wasn’t just a bland, plain meatloaf.
 I could see the black pepper mixed in the loaf, and it almost reminded me of the flavors of a quality meatball.
 I was very impressed with this.
 The meatloaf was served with mashed potatoes and green beans.
 The mashed potatoes were homestyle and not instant with many potato chunks and pieces.
 I found the side of green beans cooked to crisp-tender.
 Mike is not a meatloaf fan, and he noted when trying mine that it was one of the best meatloaves he had ever tasted.